jibolaoba/buoyantBoussinesqEvTracked/README.md

 ## Acknowledgments

 - Built upon the OpenFOAM foundation.
-- Inspired by standard solvers like `buoyantBoussinesqSimpleFoam` and multiphase extensions like `interFoam`.
+- Inspired by standard solvers like `buoyantBoussinesqPimpleFoam` and multiphase extensions like `interFoam`.

 For questions, contact the repository owner or open an issue.